 Stanford-led Medicine research further highlights this fragility: AI diagnostic systems that demonstrated over 90% accuracy in controlled lab environments dropped to 72% accuracy when applied across real-world clinical settings.
 (Source)

-Most industries can tolerate AI growing pains.
-Healthcare can't.
+Most industries can tolerate AI growing pains but not healthcare.
 For more on how AI is transforming clinical environments, read our AI in healthcare overview.

-Healthcare’s unforgiving environment reveals a deeper truth: in high-stakes domains, operationalizing AI risk isn’t optional—it’s existential.
+Healthcare’s unforgiving environment reveals a deeper truth: in high-stakes domains, operationalizing AI risk is existential.

 That mindset guarantees failure.